| Pvt. Joseph A. Moczarny

-A. Moczarny was born in 1913 in Wisconsin to Anton
+Joseph A. Moczarny was born in 1913 in Wisconsin to

-sisters and seven brothers and grew up in Armstrong
+two sisters and seven brothers and grew up in

-point, he moved to Chicago, lived with his sister
+Chicago, where he lived with his sister and her

 Joseph was inducted into the U.S. Army on April 3, 1941, and sent to Fort Knox, Kentucky, for basic training.
 It was during his basic training that he was assigned to Headquarters Company, 192nd Tank Battalion.
 What specific training he received is not known.

-The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-After the maneuvers, they were ordered to Camp Polk after the maneuvers without being given a reason.
-According to members of the battalion, General George Patton had selected them for overseas duty.
+The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers, but HQ Company did not actively take part in the maneuvers.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
+The soldiers learned, on the side of a hill, that they were being sent overseas.
 Men, 29 years old or older, were given the chance to resign from federal service, and replacements for these men came from the 753rd Tank Battalion.

-The battalion traveled by train to San Francisco, California, and were ferried to Ft.
-McDowell on Angel Island after arriving there.
-On the island, they were given physicals and inoculated for tropical diseases.
+The battalion traveled by train to San Francisco, California, and were ferried, on the U.S.A.T.
+General Frank M. Coxe, to Ft.
+McDowell on Angel Island.
+On the island, they were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

 On Monday, December 1st, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
 At all times, two members of each tank and half-track remained with their vehicles.
 Meals were served to the tankers from food trucks.